How to Grow and Care for Caladium Flowers

 Perennial, Tacca Chantrieri

+In colder climates, it is important to bring the roots up and store them indoors over winter.
 Dig up the tuberous roots, Next, clean and separate them.
-Make sure to have some buds, called “eyes”, on each divided section of root.
-Then, store the roots in dry soil, or sphagnum moss in a dry, dark location until ready to use next spring.
+Make sure to have some buds, called “eyes”, on each divided section of the root.
+Then, store the roots in dry soil, or sphagnum moss in a dry, dark location until you are ready to plant them next spring.
 Storage temperatures should be at least 40 degrees.

 The largest tubers will produce the largest plants.
 Many people prefer to start with new roots each year.
 Many home gardeners find the roots produced by their plants are smaller and turn to commercial growers who know how to produce the biggest roots for the best plants.